Image: Blood samples in tubes

 He pointed to examples where blood tests could be used to identify cancer mutations, allowing researchers to tell when relapse is occurring from very early on.
 Some of this research was conducted with the chair of the session Professor Nicholas Turner here at The Institute of Cancer Research.

-Professor Johann de Bono, Regius Professor of Cancer Research at the ICR, gave a fascinating talk at the about the importance of these tests in understanding the progression of a cancer in response to treatment.
+Professor Johann de Bono, Regius Professor of Cancer Research at the ICR, gave a fascinating talk about the importance of these tests in understanding the progression of a cancer in response to treatment.

 His talk discussed tests for both circulating tumour cells (CTCs) and cancer DNA shed into the bloodstream, and how these could be used in the treatment of prostate cancer.